YanyZeng/mbDenoise/README.md

 * parallel: logical, if TRUE, use parallel toolbox to accelerate.

 # Example
-We use a microbiome dataset of Dhakan et al (2019) as a basic example which shows you how to solve a common problem and demonstrate the use of mbDenoise.
+We use a microbiome dataset of Dhakan et al (2019) as a basic example which shows you how to solve a common problem and demonstrates the use of mbDenoise.

 ``` r
 ## Data preparing